 Concentrated fumes from a neighboring farm made Eric and Lisa Stickdorn so ill they had to leave their home and take up residence in a church basement.
 In a story that won the 2009-10 award for best environmental coverage from the Indiana chapter of the Society of Professional Journalists, Dan Ferber tells the Stickdorns’ story, using it as a lens to investigate the environmental and health hazards of confined feeding operations, industrial-scale farms that raise a large number of livestock on very little land.
 [Downwind of the Big Dairy Farm appeared in Nuvo Newsweekly on September 17, 2009.]

-Here, Ferber tells TON co-editor Siri Carpenter the story behind the story:
+Here, Ferber tells TON co-founder Siri Carpenter the story behind the story:

 Where did you get the idea for this story?